FlowHero/PFE/README.md

 ## IKEv1

 ## IKEv2

+>Goal: Securely share a symetric key between 2 network peers who want to communicate via an IPSec VPN
+>it does it in 2 phases

 - Pre-shared keys are not used in encripting IKEv2 - only DH values are used
 - Nuilt-in NAT-T support
 - EAP support for authentication